A Benchmark and Evaluation of Non-Rigid Structure from Motion: Evaluation Metric

 All of the above mentioned evaluation metrics are based on the $L2$-norm in one form or another.
-A drawback of this is, that the $L2$-norm is very sensitive to large errors, often letting a few outliers dominate an evaluation.
+A drawback of the $L2$-norm is its sensitive to large errors, often letting a few outliers dominating the evaluation.
 To address this, we incorporate robustness into our metric, by introducing truncation of the individual 3D point reconstruction errors.
 In particular, our metric is based on a RMSE measure similar used in Taylor et al.~\cite{TaylorCVPR2010}.

-The robust truncation is achieved in a manner similar to the widely used box plot's outlier detection strategy~\cite{velleman1981applications}.
+Given the visualisation effectiveness and general adoption of box plots \cite{velleman1981applications}, we propose to use their whisker function to identify and to model outliers in the error distribution.
+Such a strategy will enable the inclusion of outliers in the metric with the additional benefit of reducing their influence in the RMSE.
 Consider $E$ being the set of point-wise errors ($||\mathbf{X}_{f,p} - \mathbf{Q}_{f, p}||$) and $E_1$, $E_3$ as the first and third quartile of that set.
-Now define the whisker as $w=\frac{3}{2} (E_3 - E_1)$, then any point that is more than a whisker outside of the interquantile range ($E_3$ - $E_1$) is considered as an outlier.
-This strategy works well for approximately normally distributed data~\cite{williamson1989box}.
+As described in \cite{williamson1989box}, we define the whisker as $w=\frac{3}{2} (E_3 - E_1)$, then any point that is more than a whisker outside of the interquantile range ($IQR=E_3$ - $E_1$) is considered as an outlier.
+Those outliers are then truncated at $E_3 + w$ allowing them to be included in a RMSE without dominating the result.
+This strategy works well for approximately normally distributed data.
 With this in mind, our truncation function is defined as follows,

 Thus the robust RMSE is defined as,